IIoT, SCADA & Edge Connectivity calculator

 • Use it when an operations or alarm management lead is sizing a rationalization sprint to drive operator alarm rate down to ISA-18.2 EEMUA-191 targets.

-• It returns the team hours to rationalize an alarm population to ISA-18.2 standards, including documentation and operator validation.
+• It computes the total engineering hours needed to rationalize a given alarm count, including a percentage allowance for documentation, management-of-change paperwork, and operator validation.

 Formula used